-Five distinctive landscape characters in the district are identified by Natural England - from the Fens in the north to the Chalklands and Claylands to the south.
+- Five distinctive landscape characters in the district are identified by Natural England - from the Fens in the north to the Chalklands and Claylands to the south. - The waterways flowing through the district are important wildlife corridors but other uses for recreation may put pressure on these environments.
+The River Cam is identified as a County Wildlife Site.